British embassy in Ukraine ‘temporarily’ moved out of Kyiv amid invasion fears

 Prime Minister Boris Johnson will head to Germany on Saturday to join world leaders at the Munich Security Conference, where he is expected to push for unity among western nations in their approach to punishing the Kremlin should it order Russian forces into Ukraine.

-The summit will take place against the backdrop of president Vladimir Putin continuing to parade Russia’s military might.
+The summit will take place against the backdrop of Mr Putin continuing to parade Russia’s military might.

 The Russian defence ministry has announced it will be carrying out fresh exercises on Saturday involving its strategic nuclear forces.